-As previously reported, Oli passed away in October 2018 and police were investigating his death as suspicious.
-His body was found in a pond near his home in Stafford Springs, CT and he had unprescribed antidepressants and sleeping aids in his system.
-Elizabeth later revealed that his death was the result of drowning by issuing an odd sounding statement.
+As previously reported, Oli passed away in October 2018 and police have been investigating his death as suspicious.
+His body was found in a pond near his home in Stafford Springs, Connecticut and he had unprescribed antidepressants and sleeping aids in his system.
+Elizabeth also later revealed that his death was the result of drowning by issuing an odd sounding statement.

 One week before Oli’s death, the guitarist also signed a will making Elizabeth the sole executor and benefactor.
 It also said that his sister Cynthia Herbert was not allowed to become executor or receive anything from his estate and that Elizabeth would get all “property as well as any current or future earnings.”

 Labonte previously expressed frustration with the lack of an arrest in Oli’s death, while seemingly referencing Elizabeth, who he previously called a “garbage human being.”
 He also revealed that the band couldn’t do anything with Oli’s name on it due to the financial dispute between them and Elizabeth.
 This includes benefits that the group wanted to do in his honor.